rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 I my experience, developers do not use this terminology.
 Hey, in my experience, I do not use this terminology so a recap is in order.

-Scientists and philosophers use these 6 terms (or more): inductive, empirical, a posteriori, deductive, rational, and a priori.
+Scientists use these 6 (or more) terms: inductive, empirical, a posteriori, deductive, rational, and a priori.
 This sounds like a beginning of a catchy song.
 There is also informal and formal but it breaks the rhythm, so I skip these for now. _Practical_ and _theoretical_ are great terms to describe a mindset, while _empirical_ and _deductive_ describe the thought process.
-In this post I will mostly try to use _empirical_ and _deductive_ when referring to the though process, I will use _pragmatist_ and _theorist_ when referring to people.
+In this post I will mostly try to use _empirical_ and _deductive_ when referring to the thought process, I will use _pragmatist_ and _theorist_ when referring to people.

 Empirical (to avoid using inductive[^inductive]) reasoning draws general conclusions from observations.
-E.g. certain software functionality will work because we tested it.
+E.g. certain software functionality will work because we tested it (notice how well software testing fits in to this definition).
-Thinking about software testing as an empirical process allows us to consider things like context bias (did we miss a range of scenarios?), observation sample size (did we test enough?), correlation vs causality (e2e tests are unstable, why?), if observations are balanced (adequate coverage of test scenarios across functional areas)...
+Thinking about software testing as an empirical process allows us to consider things like bias (did we miss a range of scenarios?), observation sample size (did we test enough?), correlation vs causality (e2e tests are unstable, is there something wrong with e2e testing itself?), if observations are balanced (adequate coverage of test scenarios across functional areas)...
-Here is a fun extreme example of a correlation vs causality problem: "Each time I test the app it works just fine, yet users keep reporting issues.
-What's wrong with these people?".
+Here is a fun extreme example of a correlation vs causation problem: "Each time I test the app it works just fine, yet users keep reporting issues.
+Something's wrong with these people!".
 But is it even more fun to think about a full blown empirical process, to think about both experiments and observations.

 Deductive reasoning goes from general knowledge to specific conclusions.
 E.g. certain software functionality will work because of type safety or because it is a straightforward application of something else we believe works.
 In this post, deductive represents a wide range of thought processes: from tedious observationless mental verification